What we do

 Find out more about our training

 Training for practitionersWe deliver full-day workshops, and 4-hour masterclasses.
-Both are designed to make sure that front-line practitioners are able to provide accurate, effective advice and support to people with convictions on if, what, when and how to disclose their criminal records.
+Both are designed to help front-line practitioners to provide accurate, effective advice

 Find details of our voluntary vacancies

 Voluntary vacanciesWe rely on volunteers to help us to deliver our charitable services.
 We have a number of voluntary opportunities, for both people with convictions and for people without convictions.

 See the types of examples we're looking for

 Evidence on DBS filtering & the Google-effectWe're looking for evidence on policy issues, including how the DBS 'filtering' system doesn't go far enough, and on the 'google effect'.

 A summary of what's happening

 Latest on the ROAWe're keeping an up to date page with what's happening on the recent changes to the Rehabilitation of Offenders Act, which came into force on the 10th March 2014.